darrelltzj/theRyanJoleneProject/README.md

 There is also the hassle to print guests lists to check guests off at the ceremony.
 Worse is that there are multiple list printed out that is difficult to compile.

 ### Targeted features
-To tackle the problem, the application should have the following features:
+To tackle the problem, the application was targeted to the following features:

 * Indication of which guests have replied, are coming and have checked in.